steveberdy/steveberdy/README.md

 Hi, I'm Steve.
 I like drinking coffee and developing software.

-I most frequently program in Javascript, C# and Python, but C++ is growing on me!
+I most frequently program in C#, JavaScript, C++ and Python.

 My code is in .NET 6 and above!
 See the [contributors list](https://dotnet.microsoft.com/en-us/thanks/6.0).